Belize: Cayes, Reefs, and Underwater Wonders

 • Take a ferry to Caye Caulker for a day of island vibes.

-• Relax on the beach, explore the island’s laid-back atmosphere, and bar hop along the shoreline.
+• Relax on the beach, explore the island’s shops, and bar hop along the shoreline.

 Day 5: Snorkel at Hol Chan & Shark Ray Alley

-• Swim with nurse sharks and rays at Shark Ray Alley for a thrilling experience.
+• Swim with nurse sharks and rays at Shark Ray Alley.

 Day 6: Blue Hole Day Trip

 • Embark on a full-day Blue Hole and island adventure.
-Dive or snorkel at the Blue Hole, and visit nearby islands for a day of exploration and relaxation.
+Dive or snorkel at the Blue Hole, and visit nearby islands for the day.

 Day 7: Departure